resilient-tech/toggl-choose-project/README.md

 # Toggl Choose Project
-Simple utility to select a project and start tracking it using Toggl Track
+A simple utility to select a project and start tracking it using Toggl Track

 ## Requirements
  * [toggl-cli](https://github.com/AuHau/toggl-cli)